rapidsai/legate-boost/docs/source/Legate_Boost.rst

 - ``LBRegressor`` for regression tasks
 - ``LBClassifier`` for classification tasks

-These estimators follow a similar interface to those in ``XGboost``, making them easy to integrate into existing machine learning pipelines.
+These estimators follow a similar interface to those in XGboost, making them easy to integrate into existing machine learning pipelines.

 Regression with LBRegressor